Xpertly-in/account-frontend/prd.md

 - **Task 8:** Design and Build the Home Page.

   - Develop a mobile-first Home Page with a search bar (location, services, verified checkbox), featured CA listings, and the placeholder logo.
+  - Redesign the homepage to feature:
+    - Hero section with search functionality
+    - Interactive Forum section with activity feed
+    - Featured CA listings
+  - Move "Why Choose Xpertly?" and "Are You a Chartered Accountant?" sections to the About page.
   - Use shadcn UI components such as Button, Input, and Card.
   - Implement vibrant design elements including gradients, decorative blurs, and subtle patterns.
   - Ensure all icons are from the Phosphor Icons library.